mchmarny/custom-cloud-workstation-image/README.md

 > Note: if the workstation is already running you will have to stop and start it again for the new image to take effect.

+### user config options

+The configuration you define in the image itself are global and will apply to each user of that image.
+Some settings like git or VS Code configuration will have to be done by the users.
+Still, there are way to make this process more consistent and easier to execute.

+In the [assets/setup](assets/setup) folder, your will find a couple of these kinds of configurations:

+* `git` - Sets git configuration based on user input (available in workstation via `/setup/git`)
+* `code` - Sets up common VS Code settings (available in workstation via `/setup/code`)

+Add your own to minimize the amount of steps users will need to take to make your workstation usable.
+Their settings will be persisted automatically by Cloud Workstations, even as you update the base image.
+Because of that aim for the setup scripts to be idempotent.

 ## debug

 If you want to monitor or debug this process, start by navigating to the Cloud Build history tab and check on the status of your build.
 Both, `build` and `deploy` steps have to be green.